Che-Hsuan Lin

-Che-Hsuan Lin (林哲瑄 (Lín Zhéxuān); born September 21, 1988) is a Taiwanese professional baseball outfielder for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
+Che-Hsuan Lin (林哲瑄 (Lín Zhéxuān); born September 21, 1988) is a Taiwanese former professional baseball outfielder who is currently a coach for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
 He has previously played in Major League Baseball (MLB) for the Boston Red Sox.

 Career

 Lin was born in Hualien County, Taiwan.
 He helped his 12-and-under Bronco League team to the World Championship with a grand slam.
 He also has played with other Taiwan national teams, including the Junior World Championship squad in 2007.

 Boston Red Sox

 Lin was acquired by the Boston Red Sox as an international free agent in June 2007.
 He has put up solid numbers since joining the professional baseball ranks in the United States the same year, being rated as having the best outfield arm in the Boston minor league system, according to Baseball America.
 In 2010, Lin was selected as having the best strike-zone discipline, and the best defensive outfielder in Red Sox Top 10 Prospect Scouting Report.
 Basically a line-drive hitter, he makes good contact – quick, strong wrists – with average gap power, hitting well to all fields.
 Lin has also been recognized for his solid outfield skills, having good range, enough speed and a hard throwing arm.

 Lin played for the GCL Red Sox, Lowell Spinners of the New York–Penn League, Greenville Drive of the South Atlantic League, and Portland Sea Dogs in the Eastern League.
 He played for the Triple A Pawtucket Red Sox in the International League.

 In 2008, Lin was selected for the annual All-Star Futures Game.
 Lin hit a two-run home run on the first pitch he saw that helped the World team beat the US Team, 3–0.
 He finished 2-for-2 and was named the game's Most Valuable Player.

 In 2008, Lin ranked eighth in the Boston Red Sox prospects list.
 He also was selected to play in the Olympics for the Chinese Taipei baseball team.
 He was invited to spring training with the Boston Red Sox in 2010 and 2011.